-We use natural gas, recycled oil and coal as permitted for energy sources in the processing of our clay products.
-Consistent with prior years, we have switched among the various energy sources during certain months due to seasonal availability and cost.
-See Item 7A "Quantitative and Qualitative Disclosures About Market Risk" below with respect to our use of forward contracts.
+We primarily used natural gas in the processing of our clay products during fiscal 2012.
+We have the ability to switch among various energy sources, including natural gas, recycled oil and coal as permitted.
+See Item 7A "Quantitative and Qualitative Disclosures About Market Risk" below for more information about commodity risk with respect to our energy use.